christianbaun/ossperf/README.md

     -g : use the Google Cloud Storage CLI instead of the s3cmd (this requires the python client for the Google API) -w : use the AWS CLI instead of the s3cmd (this requires the installation and configuration of the aws cli client) -l : use a specific site (location) for the bucket.
-This is supported e.g. by the AWS S3 and Google Cloud Storage -k : keep the local files and the directory afterwards (do not clean up) -p : upload and download the files in parallel
+This is supported e.g. by the AWS S3 and Google Cloud Storage -d : If the aws cli shall be used with an S3-compatible non-Amazon service, please specify with this parameter the endpoint-url
+    -k : keep the local files and the directory afterwards (do not clean up) -p : upload and download the files in parallel
     -o : appended the results to a local file results.csv